The-CSC207-Group/Project207/README.md

 * `change phone number` - Changes the stored phone number related to the user based on inputted data.
 * `change address` - Changes the stored address related to the user based on inputted data.
 * `change birthday` - Changes the stored birthday related to the user based on inputted data.
-* `change emergency contact name` - Changes the stored emergency contact data related to the user based on inputted data.
+* `change emergency contact name` - Changes the stored emergency contact name related to the user based on inputted data.
 * `change emergency contact email` - Changes the stored emergency contact email related to the user based on inputted data.
 * `change emergency contact phone number` - Changes the stored emergency contact phone number related to the user based on inputted data.
 * `change emergency contact relationship` - Changes the stored emergency contact relationship related to the user based on inputted data.